chombo-discharge/chombo-discharge/README.rst

 A modified version of ``Chombo`` is distributed together with this code.
 ``chombo-discharge`` only uses ``Chombo``; it is not affiliated nor endorsed by LBNL.

-Installation instructions are found below, and also included in the full user documentation which is available at https://chombo-discharge.github.io.
+Installation instructions are found below and in the user documentation which is available at https://chombo-discharge.github.io.

 See LICENSE and Copyright.txt for redistribution rights.

 Obtaining chombo-discharge